Shopify/hydrogen-v1/.github/releasing.md

 yarn add @shopify/hydrogen@experimental
 ```

+## Patching previous minor versions with updates

+Occasionally, we will need to patch a previous minor release of Hydrogen to address a security issue or to fix a critical bug which affects developers who cannot easily update to the latest major or minor version.

+To do so, follow these steps for each minor version you need to patch:

+1. Determine what the branch name would be for your desired version.

+   > Example:<br><br>
+   > If the latest release is `v1.2.3` on branch `v1.x-2022-07`, and you need to patch `v1.1.x`, your branch would be `v1.1.x-2022-07`.

+2. _If a branch already exists for your desired minor release, you can skip to step 4._ To create your release branch, check out the Git tag created for the most recent release in that minor range and create the desired branch name.
+You can view the list of tags using `git tag`.

+   > Example:<br><br>
+   > If the latest release for `v1.1.x` was `v1.1.5`, then you would run `git checkout @shopify/hydrogen@1.1.5 -b v1.1.x-2022-07`.

+3. Update `.changesets/config.json` to set `baseBranch` to your new release branch.
+This tells Changesets which base branch to use when preparing the "Release" PR which you will eventually merge to publish the release.
+Be sure to push this branch to GitHub.

+   > Example:<br><br>
+   > Update would be `"baseBranch": "v1.1.x-2022-07"`

+4. Create a new branch off of your desired release branch, apply your fix, and push that branch to GitHub.
+5. Create a pull request for your fix branch, and **use the release branch determined above as your base branch**.
+[Here is an example of backport fix PR](https://github.com/Shopify/hydrogen/pull/1728).
+6. Ensure tests pass on your branch, and get approval from someone on the Hydrogen team.
+Then, merge your PR.
+7. Changesets will create a new pull request called `Release <branch name>`.
+When you've applied all the patches you need to that specific minor version, merge that PR.
+Changesets will release a new version to NPM and to GitHub Releases.
+8. Developers can now install the latest patch version for the minor version: `yarn add @shopify/hydrogen@^v1.1`.

 ## Common problems

 **After merging the auto-generated changeset PR, my GitHub Action encountered an Error with the message `No commits between X and changeset-release/Y`**